How to Become a Licensed Psychologist in Alabama

 Education Requirements for Licensure in Alabama

-According to Alabama Code §34-26-1, all applicants for licensure must hold a doctoral degree in psychology from a college or university program that is fully accredited or provisionally accredited by the American Psychological Association.
+According to Alabama Code 1975 §34-26-1, an applicant must have a doctoral degree from a department or school of psychology from an educational institution accredited and recognized by national and regional accrediting agencies as maintaining satisfactory standards.
 Canadian applicants must have attended an institution that is publicly recognized and in good standing with Universities Canada (formerly the Association of Universities and Colleges of Canada).

 Program curriculum must have consisted of at least three academic years (9 months each) of full-time graduate study, including 60 semester hours of psychology coursework (excluding internship hours), 24 semester hours of core coursework. and 36 semester hours of elective or specialty courses.
 Examples of core coursework include: